 Aspirations for reform grew increasingly urgent as the intelligentsia and younger generations of the KSČ called for more liberal policies and less dependence on Soviet influence.

-Communist Party, supported by the USSR.
+Takeover of Czechoslovakia in February 1948 by the Czechoslovak Communist Party, supported by the USSR.